oversword/super-small-state-machine/README.md

 ## Goto Node

-Transitioning is also possible by using and object with the `Stack` key set to a relative or absolute path.
+Transitioning is also possible by using and object with the `Goto` key set to a relative or absolute path.
 This is not recommended as it is almost never required, it should be considered system-only.

 ```javascript
 const instance = new S({